Easter Dental Tips to Protect Your Teeth from Sugar Damage

 #1.
 Consider alternatives to chocolate

-If you want a comprehensive alternative to processed meals, there’s a lot to discover with excellent whole foods.
+If you want a comprehensive alternative to processed meals, there’s much to discover with excellent whole foods.

 There are many options on the internet, ranging from goodie-filled organza bags to homemade natural cakes.